facebookexperimental/moq-encoder-player/README.md

 ## Packager

 Two media packagers are implemented behind a common pair of interfaces in [`src/packager/media_packager.ts`](./src/packager/media_packager.ts): `MediaPackager` on the publisher and `MediaDepackager` on the subscriber. **The encoder can publish with either one and the player can receive either one**, chosen from the "Media packager" dropdown in the encoder demo and the "Media packager expected" selector in the player.
-Both default to LOC, and there is no catalog to negotiate the choice, so the two ends have to agree.
+Both demos default to **CMSF** (the library falls back to LOC when `packagerFormat` is not set), and there is no catalog to negotiate the choice, so the two ends have to agree.

-### LOC (default)
+### LOC

 It uses [draft-ietf-moq-loc](https://datatracker.ietf.org/doc/draft-ietf-moq-loc/) **draft-04 plus the `Codecstring` property** (ID `0x11`), which draft-04 does not register.

 That addition is required, not optional: LOC puts no media type on the wire (a catalog is meant to supply it) and this project implements no catalog, so `Codecstring` is the only thing that tells the player which codec to configure its decoders with. **A plain draft-04 peer will not interoperate with this implementation.** See [src/packager/loc_packager.ts](#srcpackagerloc_packagerts) for the full property set.

-### CMSF / CMAF
+### CMSF / CMAF (default in the demos)

 It follows [draft-ietf-moq-cmsf](https://datatracker.ietf.org/doc/draft-ietf-moq-cmsf/) (CMAF packaging for MoQ, written against the individual draft the working group adopted, `draft-wilaw-moq-cmafpackaging-01`) with the box syntax of CMAF (ISO/IEC 23000-19) and ISOBMFF: each MoQ object payload is a self-describing ISOBMFF media fragment and no MoQ Object Properties are sent at all.
 See [src/packager/cmaf/](#srcpackagercmaf-cmsf--cmaf-packager) for the mapping and the two documented deviations from the draft.